WiseGuru/Community-Digital-Garden-Docs/syntax-and-style-guide.md

 ```
 {% endhighlight %}

-If you use Obsidian as your editor, there is also a "codeblock" template for you in the templates folder.
+If you use Obsidian as your editor, there are two codeblock templates for you in the templates folder; Jekyll's formatting is identified with "border", where html is appended with "noborder"

 ----

-[^1]: This is the linked text in the footnote.
+[^1]: Using GitHub Desktop or Git.

-[^2]: Using GitHub Desktop or Git.
+[^2]: This is the linked text in the footnote.